ng256/Activation-Key/README.md

 # Description.

 Represents the activation key used to protect your C# application.
-It is also called a license key, product key, product activation, software key and even a serial number.
-It is a specific software-based key for a computer program.
-It certifies that the copy of the program is original.
+It is also called a license key, product key, product activation, software key, and even a serial number.
+This is a special software key for a computer program.
+It certifies that the copy of the program was obtained legally.
+The generated keys help in solving such problems as: limiting the use of your program over time, preventing illegal distribution to unregistered workstations, managing user accounts using a login and password, and others.

-The key can be stored as a human readable text for easy transfering to the end user.
-Contains methods for generating the cryptography key based on the specified hardware and software binding.
+A special feature of this tool is that it contains methods for generating a cryptographic key based on the specified hardware and software binding.
 An additional feature is the ability to embed any information directly into the key.
-This information can be recovered as a byte array during key verifying.
+This information can be recovered as a byte array during key verification.
+The key can be stored as human-readable text so that it can be easily transmitted to the end user.

 ## Contents.